B612-Asteroid-Institute/CLA/README.md

 # B612 Asteroid Institute Contributor License Agreements Repository

-This repository contains the digital signatures of B612 Asteroid Institute Contributor License Agreements.
+This repository contains the digital signatures of B612 Foundation Asteroid Institute Contributor License Agreements.

 ## How to submit a Contributor License Agreement